programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 p.yaxis.axis_label = 'Kilotons of Munitions'
 ```

 Now we plot our data as individually colored bars and add basic labels.
 To color our bars we use the `factor_cmap` helper function.
-This create a special color map that matches an individual color to each category (i.e. what Bokeh calls a *factor*).
+This creates a special color map that matches an individual color to each category (i.e. what Bokeh calls a *factor*).
 The color map is then passed as the color argument to our `vbar` glyph method.

 For the data in our glyph method, we're passing a source and again referencing column names.
 Instead of using a `y` parameter, however, the `vbar` method takes a `top` parameter.
 A `bottom` parameter can equally be specified, but if left out, its default value is 0.